Towards Diverse Binary Segmentation via A Simple yet General Gated Network: Discussion

-In this section, we further discuss the multi-level gated mechanism and give some potential applications: \\ $\bullet$ Our gate unit can suppress both each channel and spatial pixel of feature maps.
+\\ $\bullet$ {Modeling guidance: Prototype I provides the basic principles of biological neural networks for introducing gated mechanisms into artificial neural networks.
+Prototype II provides our GateNet with modular functional guidance.
+On the one hand, our gate units suppress both channel-wise and spatial feature response.
 In this way, the network actually learns adaptive thresholding.
-The area of which feature values are below this threshold has a lower response in the prediction, while the feature values above this threshold correspond to the task-specific activation area.
+The area, in which feature values are below this threshold, has a lower response in the prediction, while the feature values above this threshold correspond to the task-specific activation area.
 It helps the decoder to gradually filter out the region with strong feature response.
-This kind of region can usually attract our attention.
-If we remove the gate units, the network will not have such strong constraints.
-Therefore, the gated mechanism can also be regarded as an implicit supervision. \\ $\bullet$ The proposed gated mechanism has its limitations.
-It is unsuitable for semantic segmentation task.
-Because this task needs to treat all pixels of the whole image equally importantly and all categories have the same importance, the information suppression design is out of place.
-This also means that the GateNet has wider applicability to binary segmentation problems. \\ $\bullet$ In this paper, we have given detailed experimental analyses in ten popular binary segmentation tasks.
+Our gate unit achieves the same function as the gated circuit in controlling the on/off state of the output signal based on the voltage of the input signal.
+On the other hand, our GateNet only inserts several gate units between encoder blocks and decoder blocks of the FPN baseline.
+It has the same convenience of design as the gated circuit.
+Finally, the backward propagation in the neural networks has the same function as the feedback controlling mechanism in circuit electronics.
+Therefore, our GateNet has the same adaptive balance function as the gated circuit.} \\ $\bullet$ Limitations: The proposed gated mechanism is unsuitable for the multi-class semantic segmentation task.
+Because this task needs to treat all pixels of the whole image equally importantly and all categories have the same importance, the information suppression design is out of place. {We apply GateNet separately for semantic segmentation of each class on the popular Cityscapes dataset~\cite{Cityscapes}.
+In Tab.~\ref{tab:Semantic_segmentation}, we can see that GateNet-ST outperforms other models, but GateNet-JT performs poorly.
+Therefore, the proposed gated mechanism has advantages in binary segmentation focusing on a single class, rather than the semantic segmentation task that require balancing multiple classes.
+This also means the GateNet has wider applicability to binary segmentation problems. } \\ $\bullet$ Application: In this paper, we have given detailed experimental analyses in ten popular binary segmentation tasks.
 Besides, GateNet has potential application in the field of industry with complex scenes as shown in Fig~\ref{fig:potential_applications}.
 We hope that this study can provide deep insights into the underlying design for more binary segmentation tasks and spark novel ideas.